rbb3000/flowstate/README.md

 * Time tracking
 * Web dashboard to see time coded and flow periods
 * Smart time tracking that summarizes topics worked on
-* Set music when in flow state
+* Set music when in Flow State
-* Integrate Teams to set do not disturb status when in flow state
+* Integrate Teams to set do not disturb status when in Flow State
-* Integrate Outlook to set blockers in calendar when in flow state
+* Integrate Outlook to set blockers in calendar when in Flow State
-* Integrate Outlook to set blockers in calendar when in flow state
+* Integrate Outlook to set blockers in calendar when in Flow State

 ## Requirements